Bocas Town Carnival

 Our room had a comfortable bed, bathroom, fridge, tv and safe.
 There is also a locked gate to the compound and an all-night watchman sitting in the grounds.

-We liked the hotel so much, we returned for another 2 nights 6 days later after our disastrous experiences on Islay Bastimentos.
+We liked the hotel so much, we returned 6 days later for another 2 nights stay.
+This was after our disastrous experiences on Islay Bastimentos.

 Eating in Bocas Town

-Apart from one exceptional case of mild food poisoning from one of the cheap sandwich bars, we ate quite well in Bocas town.
+Apart from an exceptional case of mild food poisoning from one of the cheap sandwich bars, we ate quite well in Bocas town.

 The amusingly-named El Ultimo Refugio at the far end of town had good reviews and didn’t disappoint.
 However we didn’t get much change out of $80 for 2.

-The Indian Om restaurant on the main high street was a little cheaper, but delivered at best a mediocre Indian meal for close to $50.
+The Indian Om restaurant on the main high street was a little cheaper, but delivered at best a mediocre Indian meal for two for close to $50.

 ‘Noo, Don’t stop de carnivaal…’